-The helm station is hinged at the bottom and opens to provide service access to the helm equipment.
-To open the helm console for service by a qualified electrician or Tiara Yachts dealer, press the electronic helm release button on the starboard forward side of the helm.
-The helm station must be secured before operating or transporting your boat, to prevent injury or damage.
+The helm stations are hinged at the top to provide service access to the helm equipment by a qualified electrician or Tiara Yachts dealer.
 Do not open the helm station with engines running; accidental engagement of shift and throttle levers can occur.